toddaustin07/DC_alarmserver/README.md

 In this part of the Developer Workspace setup, you identify the serial numbers and keys of the devices you'll be using under each profile.
 You can reference the serialnums file that was created earlier by the ASdevsetup tool for a convenient list by device type.
 On the Developer Workspace Test Devices screen under each device type profile, click on the 'REGISTER NEW DEVICE' button and copy/paste the respective serial number and public key from the serialnums file.

 ### Download onboarding_config.json files
-When complete with the above, onboarding_config.json files - generated by the Developer Workspace when you define your device profiles - must be downloaded and placed in each of the appropriate device directories (one json file per device type)
+When complete with the above device profile definition tasks, *onboarding_config.json files* - generated by the Developer Workspace - must be downloaded and placed in each of the appropriate device directories (one json file per device type)

 ## Initial onboarding/provisioning of each zone device + panel device using mobile app
 You will use the onboarding helper script 'onboard', and the SmartThings mobile app, to connect with each of the zone & panel device apps on your Raspberry Pi via wireless in order to complete onboarding of each device (one per zone + panel).
 When you are ready to proceed, run the onboard script.
 The first thing it does is verify you have all necessary files installed in your device subdirectories (most of this should have been all taken care of when you ran the ASdevsetup script).
 It will confirm that you have downloaded your onboarding_config.json files into the device subdirectories and will create QR codes for each device that you will use during onboarding.
 Once everything is verified and there are no errors, it will proceed to launch your device apps one at a time and step you through the onboarding process.